 Laser Cutting Service

-At Cutting Technologies we laser cut a huge range of materials, from basic mild steel to aerospace alloys.
+At Cutting Technologies we laser cut a huge range of materials, from basic mild steel to alloys.
 We have laser cutting equipment which has been specifically designed for a particular material.

 A laser beam when focussed to a small point generates a huge amount of heat – hotter than the temperature of the surface of the sun.
 But just as important as the temperature is the wavelength of the laser beam – there are lots of different types of lasers but only a few are suitable for laser cutting, the others being used for engraving, removing tumours, eye surgery – the list goes on.